On this page:

-- Is typically quicker than cloning, saving time.
-Plus outsourcing means that your lab personnel can spend their time on other projects while your gene is being produced.
+- Outsourcing gene synthesis is typically quicker than cloning and thus saves you time.
+Outsourcing means that you can spend time on other projects while your gene is being produced

 - Gene synthesis eliminates the design restrictions required in traditional cloning.
 Almost any DNA sequence can be synthesized.

 - Gene synthesis provides access to DNA templates that do not exist in nature.